 There are many websites tracking AIS targets, each with their own unique style, features, and even motivation.
-However, the access to raw AIS feeds is limited.
-The main goal of AISHub.net is to become a raw NMEA AIS data sharing centre and valuable data source for all enthusiasts and professionals interested in development of AIS related software.
-Anybody who wants to receive data from all available sources in real time has to share his own feed with the other AISHub members.
-We do not set restrictions and all members are free to decide how to use the data – they can keep it for themselves or share it with others.
-Think about it and… join us!
+However, access to raw AIS data is limited.
+The primary objective of AISHub.net is to serve as a central hub for raw NMEA AIS data sharing and to provide a valuable data source for enthusiasts and professionals interested in developing AIS-related software.
+To gain access to real-time data from all available sources, users must share their own AIS feed with other AISHub members.
+Be a part of the AIS data sharing community and… JOIN US!

 How to share AIS data ?